-The hospital in Batangafo is bustling with activity.
-This is a town of 31,000 people, including 22,000 displaced from elsewhere in the Central African Republic.
+The hospital in Batangafo – a town of 31,000 people, including 22,000 displaced from elsewhere in the Central African Republic – is bustling with activity.

 September is the rainy season.
 A time when, each year, malaria becomes more deadly than ever in the Central African Republic.
 It is the leading cause of death for children under five in the country.